How to Stay Hydrated (Without Trying)

 Sound complicated?
 It doesn’t have to be...

-The truth is—how much water should I be drinking a day—isn’t the best way to determine how much water your body needs.
+The truth is, asking “how much water should I be drinking a day” is not always the best way to figure out what your body needs.
 After all, hydration is just as much about electrolytes as it is about water.
 Plus, there are other factors to consider, like exercise and climate, that influence how quickly you need to replenish fluids and nutrients.
 According to recent research, “Under normal circumstances of diet, exercise and climate the minimal urine output for healthy subjects is about 500 ml/day.”
 (3) This helps the body detox, prevents kidney stones and supports healthy digestion.
 Losing too much water in too short a time can lead to electrolyte imbalances and symptoms of dehydration.

 Symptoms of Dehydration